Royal icing is as impressive as it is tasty - and this brilliant recipe is as easy as they come!

 When colouring royal icing use gel pastes rather than liquid colourings, very sparingly as they are very strong, as they won’t change the consistency of the mixture.
 When working with royal icing keep it covered with a damp tea towel or cling film to prevent a crust forming.
 Any leftovers can be kept in the fridge in an airtight container for up to a week.
 Before using, allow it to come to room temperature and stir well.

-Always cover a rich fruit cake with marzipan before icing as this seals the moisture into the cake and will prevent the icing from staining.
+When learning how to make royal icing, always remember to cover a rich fruit cake with marzipan before icing, as this seals the moisture into the cake and will prevent the icing from staining.

 - 2 large egg whites

 Place the egg whites in a clean grease free bowl and whisk lightly with a fork or electric whisk.

 Sift a little of the icing sugar into the bowl and beat well with a wooden spoon or electric mixer.
 Gradually beat in all the sugar to make a stiff icing.